Categories

 Avidon Health CEO, Clark Lagemann, explores the critical role of mental well-being in entrepreneurial success in a recent article published on Inc. This piece explores five surprising factors that can significantly impact mental health, offering practical strategies for navigating the unique pressures faced by entrepreneurs.

 Drawing from Clark’s extensive experience leading companies and startups, the article provides firsthand insights into the challenges of building a business.
-It emphasizes how understanding the often-overlooked connections between mental health and performance can unlock additional levels of productivity and resilience.
+It emphasizes how understanding the often-overlooked connections between mental health and performance can unlock new levels of productivity and resilience.

 Key topics covered in the article include: